 What is it?

 As a way to manage tasks, take notes, track ideas, and stay organized, Evernote can do it all.
-Evernote, another cloud-based tool (see a pattern here?), integrates with G Suite, Salesforce, Slack, and a variety of other productivity apps.
+Evernote, another cloud-based tool (see a pattern here?), integrates with Google Workspace, Salesforce, Slack, and a variety of other productivity apps.

 Why use Evernote?